paritytech/polkadot/roadmap/implementers-guide/src/pvf-prechecking.md

 > ⚠️ This discusses a mechanism that is currently under-development.
 Follow the progress under [#3211][3211].

-For an explanation of the terms used in this document, please see the [glossary].

 ## Motivation

 Parachains' and parathreads' validation function is described by a wasm module that we refer to as a PVF.
 Since a PVF is a wasm module the typical way of executing it is to compile it to machine code.